Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-For consular services in China, contact the Australian Embassy in Beijing or our Consulates-General in Shanghai, Guangzhou or Chengdu.
+For consular services in China, contact the Australian Embassy in Beijing or our Consulates-General in Shanghai, Guangzhou, Chengdu and Shenyang.

 Level 22, CITIC Square